Updated March 19, 2019.

 13. Pre-Opening Costs: $15,000 to $40,000

 - These costs include utility deposits, installation of telephones, data transfer lines, business licenses, uniforms, office and cleaning supplies, and other prepaid expenses.
 It also includes a range of $6,500 to $15,000 for the initial inventory of food and paper.

 - Earl of Sandwich cannot estimate the cost to obtain a liquor license, if required, since it varies greatly from jurisdiction to jurisdiction depending on the licensing authority involved and the local liquor license resale market, if any.

 - These figures are an estimate of the additional funds that you may require for operating expenses during the initial three months of business.
-They include payroll, taxes, insurance, food, paper, supplies, utilities, licenses and permits, bank charges, and repair and maintenance expenses.
+They include payroll, taxes, insurance, food, paper, supplies, utilities, music service fees, gift and loyalty program fees, online ordering fees, technology maintenance and support fees, licenses and permits, bank charges, and repair and maintenance expenses.

-- They do not include advertising or royalty payments made to the franchisor.
+- They do not include advertising or royalty fee payments made to Earl of Sandwich.